Holden Commodore: VL (1986–1988)

 The VL suffered from some common build quality problems, such as poor windshield sealing, that can lead to water leakages and corrosion.
 Awkward packaging under the low bonnet coupled with Holden's decision to utilise a cross-flow radiator (as opposed to the up-down flow radiator installed to the equivalent Nissan Skyline) meant the six-cylinder engine was especially susceptible to cracked cylinder heads, a problem not displayed on the Nissan Skyline with which it shares the RB30E engine.
-The Used Car Safety Ratings, published in 2008 by the Monash University Accident Research Centre, found that first generation Commodores (VB–VL), similarly to the Ford Falcons manufactured during the same years, provide a "worse than average" level of occupant safety protection in the event of an accident.<ref name = "Used Car Safety Ratings" It is perhaps noteworthy however, that the Monash University publication includes in its averages, vehicles manufactured as late as 2006. <ref name = "Used Car Safety Ratings" As such, and with reasonable necessity, the 2008 Used Car Safety Ratings include comparison of some non-airbag vehicles with later vehicles fitted with airbags.
+The Used Car Safety Ratings, published in 2008 by the Monash University Accident Research Centre, found that first generation Commodores (VB–VL), similarly to the Ford Falcons manufactured during the same years, provide a "worse than average" level of occupant safety protection in the event of an accident.<ref name="Used Car Safety Ratings" It is perhaps noteworthy however, that the Monash University publication includes in its averages, vehicles manufactured as late as 2006.
+As such, and with reasonable necessity, the 2008 Used Car Safety Ratings include comparison of some non-airbag vehicles with later vehicles fitted with airbags.
 In 1988, it would still be some years before airbags became available to the public on vehicles manufactured in Australia, and, outside of the very high end luxury market, available in Australia at all.
 As airbag technology later become more available, the Holden Commodore would become one of the first to offer the option (see VR Commodore below).